sd-ot/sd-ot/docs/source/tuto_py.rst

    nb_diracs = 5
    nb_dims = 2

-   # optimize the kantorovitch potential
+   # optimize the kantorovitch potential to move mass
+   # from uniformely weighted random diracs in 0.2x0.2 to 1x1
    tm = sdot.find_optimal_transport_map(
+      # source
       sdot.dirac_distribution(
          numpy.random.rand(nb_diracs,nb_dims) * 0.2
+         # weights are equal to 1 by default
       )
+      # if not specified, sdot creates a target based on the 1^dim cube,
+      # with the same mass than the source
    )

    # visualization